Quiche Lorraine, with bacon, onion and Gruyere cheese, cooked in a rich cream and egg custard.

-Make the filling: In a skillet over medium heat, cook bacon for 3-4 minutes or until the point where the fat has cooked off, but before it is starting to brown.
-Add the diced onion and cook together with the bacon, stirring regularly, until bacon is just crisp and onions are browned.
+Make the filling: In a skillet over medium heat, cook bacon for 3-4 minutes.
+Add the diced onion and cook together with the bacon, stirring, until bacon is just crisp and onions are browned.
 Remove from heat.
-Spoon of the fat and discard.
+Spoon off the fat and discard.
 Put the bacon/onion mixture into a bowl to cooled to room temperature.

 Preheat oven to 375F.

 Prepare custard by combining cream and eggs together in a large measuring cup or similar with a spout for pouring.
 Whisk together well with a whisk or fork.
-Season with salt and pepper, keeping in mind that there will be some salt from the bacon already in the mix, so you don't want to add too much salt.
+Season with salt and pepper the mix.

 When bacon/onion mixture is cooled, scatter over bottom of pie/tart shell.
 Top with shredded cheese.
 Pour custard over-top.
 Custard may only come about 1/2-2/3 up the pastry side.
 Don't worry, it will puff up as it bakes.